Jeradin/find-posts-using-attachment/readme.txt

 Finds posts that use the image (including any of its intermediate sizes) in post content, or as a featured image.
 Works with custom post types too.

+Inspired by a [WP Tavern post](http://wptavern.com/the-problem-with-image-attachments-in-wordpress) on image attachments.

 == Installation ==

 1. Upload `find-posts-using-attachment` folder to the `/wp-content/plugins/` directory.